inniria/i2improve/README.md

 ### Improving items inside a container

 Just hover over the item and press the key.
 The right tool will be selected and the item will be improved with it.
+If no appropriate tool is found in the toolbelt, the currently active item will be used instead.
 If you choose a stack of items (eg. a group of barrels), the one with the lowest quality will be improved.
 In case of the item being damaged, it will be repaired automatically before trying to improve it.

 ### Improving items from the world